-To qualify for this scholarship, a student must be Pell-eligible and have a Pell-eligible EFC, and be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent's or guardian's death.
+To qualify for the scholarship, a student must have a Pell-eligible Estimated Family Contribution (EFC) and be younger than 24 years of age or enrolled at an institution of higher education at the time of his or her parent's or guardian's death.
 In subsequent academic years, the student continues to be eligible for the scholarship, as long as the student has a Pell-eligible EFC and continues to be an eligible student.

 For purposes of the Children of Fallen Heroes Scholarship, the following are considered a public safety officer: